-To break the cycle of rebound headaches, you'll need to restrict how much pain medication you use.
-Depending on what drug you've been taking, your doctor may recommend stopping the medication right away or gradually reducing the dose until you're taking the drug no more than twice a week, and possibly less if you're taking a medication that contains butalbital.
+To break the cycle of rebound headaches, you'll need to restrict your pain medication.
+Depending on the drug you're taking, your doctor may recommend stopping the medication right away or gradually reducing the dose.

 Breaking the cycle

-Stopping pain medication isn't easy.
-Expect your headaches to get worse before they get better.
-Drug dependency may be a risk factor for any drug that results in rebound headaches, and you may experience withdrawal symptoms such as nervousness, restlessness, nausea, vomiting, insomnia or constipation.
-These symptoms generally last from two to 10 days, but they may persist for several weeks.
+When you stop your medication, expect your headaches to get worse before they get better.
+Drug dependency may be a risk factor for drugs that result in rebound headaches, and you may have withdrawal symptoms such as nervousness, restlessness, nausea, vomiting, insomnia or constipation.
+These symptoms generally last from two to 10 days, but they can persist for several weeks.

 Sometimes it's best to be in a controlled environment when you stop taking pain medication.
 A short hospital stay may be recommended if you:

-- Haven't been able to stop using pain medication on your own
+- Aren't able to stop using pain medication on your own

 - Have other conditions, such as depression or anxiety

 - Are taking high doses of drugs that contain opiates or the sedative butalbital